acoular/acoular/docs/source/examples/index.rst

     * - :doc:`example2` demonstrates a simple approach to beamforming on a rotating source

-    * - :doc:`example3` demonstrates a 3D beamforming setup.Please note, that Mayavi ist not yet available for Python 3.
+    * - :doc:`example3` demonstrates a 3D beamforming setup.
+Please note that Mayavi ist not yet available for Python 3.

     * - :doc:`example4` demonstrates different beamformers in frequency domain and persistence of objects (saving)